kuzzleio/kuzzle-admin-console/README.md

 > A handy back-office for Kuzzle.io

+:warning: This is a very early stage refactoring of [https://github.com/kuzzleio/kuzzle-bo](https://github.com/kuzzleio/kuzzle-bo)

 This is a very very WIP implementation of the Kuzzle.io back-office.
 It is based on Vue.js and provides you a web interface to easily manage your Kuzzle instance.